School Policies & Guidelines for Parents

 - Notice Period

-In line with other independent settings, a full term’s notice is required to notify us of the following:
+In line with other independent settings, a full half term’s notice is required to notify us of the following:

 - Your child’s departure from the School.

 - If you defer your child’s start date.

 For example, if your child is leaving at the end of the Summer Term, please give us written notice before the Summer term half term holiday.
 Many thanks.

 Please remember that if a full half term’s notice is not given in these instances, you will be charged the fees for that term in accordance with our Terms and Conditions.

 As our staffing levels are set half a term in advance according to projected attendance, should you wish to change the sessions your child attends we require half a term’s notice.

 - Fees are payable termly in advance, unless you have applied for instalment payments or are using the gross pay scheme agents such as Computershare or you are using a ‘Tax Free Childcare’ account.
 Instalment payments should be monthly and are subject to an administration charge to cover costs of running the scheme.

 - Fees are charged on a termly basis only and those parents who withdraw their child prior to the end of term to go on holiday or any other reason, will have to pay for the term in full.
 Parents with children starting after the beginning of term are charged pro rata.